Dannyp123/Base-Camp-Job-Search/README.md

   # User/Employee:

   This side of the application is souly for the user side.
 The user can only see the job postings and the pre-exsiting comments.
-They can also go view the 2019 base camp studnet page.
+They can also go view the 2019 Base Camp students page.
-  The page has links to each student's portfolios.
+  This page has links to each student's portfolios.